 It's not that there's a shortage of ethical codes, just a shortage of adherence to them.
-Codes abound, from ethical guidelines for management consulting and marketing to search engine optimization, public relations and blogging.
+Codes abound, from ethical guidelines for management consulting and search engine optimization, public relations and blogging.

 My personal contribution to the genre would be: